Eichler integrals and harmonic weak Maass forms

 \section{Abstract}

-Recently, K. Bringmann and et al. introduce Eichler integrals for harmonic weak Maass forms of full modular group.
-In this article, by employing the supplementary function theory developed by M. Knopp and his collaborators, we extend Eichler integral of harmonic weak Maass forms for more general group, namely, $H$-group.
-In particular, we show that the set of Eichler integrals of which period functions are polynomials is the same as the set of holomorphic parts of harmonic weak Maass forms of which non-holomorphic parts are periodic integration of cusp forms.
+Recently, K. Bringmann, P. Guerzhoy, Z. Kent and K. Ono studied the connection between Eichler integrals and the holomorphic parts of harmonic weak Maass forms on the full modular group.
+In this article, we extend their result to more general groups, namely, $H$-groups by employing the theory of supplementary functions introduced and developed by M. I. Knopp and S. Y. Husseini.
+In particular, we show that the set of Eichler integrals, which have polynomial period functions, is the same as the set of holomorphic parts of harmonic weak Maass forms of which the non-holomorphic parts are certain period integrals of cusp forms.
 From this we deduce relations among period functions for harmonic weak Maass forms.